colons/musicfortheblind.co.uk/tests.md

   should be scrolling to the new position of the selected track.
 The playlist should be in a new, random order.

-- Click an enqueued but not selected track.
-After it starts playing, hit shuffle and click another.
-The track that you first clicked should not remain opaque.
+- Hit shuffle and then select a different track.
+The track that was selected should not remain opaque.

 - Find the Neko Desu jingle and play it.
 At the end of the track, whatever's next in the playlist should load and start playing.
 Move the Neko Desu jingle